msys2/msys2-tests/README.md

-This repo contains various integration tests which get run once a day.
+This repo contains various integration tests which get run once a day against the staging repository.